taewoonglee17/SSL_MIMOSA/README.md

 The code structure is based on [SSL-QALAS](https://github.com/yohan-jun/SSL-QALAS) and [fastMRI](https://github.com/facebookresearch/fastMRI).

 ## Installation
-For dependencies and installation, please follow below:
+For dependencies and installation, run the following:

 ```bash
 conda env create -f environment.yml